bweissler-terminus/local-glue-scala/README.md

 If you get an error like `java.lang.NoSuchMethodError: scala.Predef$.` blah blah blah, this [stackoverflow answer](https://stackoverflow.com/a/46521546) clued me in that I had a conflicting Scala SDK in my Global Libraries configuration in IntelliJ.

-I'm still trying to figure out how to use Glue's `getSource` method to connect to a locally running MySQL, but it's failing to find the driver.
-I'm hoping something [here](https://docs.aws.amazon.com/glue/latest/dg/connection-defining.html#connection-properties-jdbc) might enlighten me.  _Watch this space._